Harry Potter Party! Plan a Harry Potter Party

 create these tasty concoctions, and then will make an awesome favor!

 Set up a "Quidditch Match" Obstacle Course.
-The kids must get through the
+The kids must get through

-course on a broom, while balancing a boiled egg or a ping pong ball on a
+the course on a broom, while balancing a boiled egg or a ping pong ball on a

-As your guests arrive, give them the mark of Harry Potter!
-Draw a lightning
+As your guests arrive, draw a lightning

 Chamber of Secrets